Soha Ali Khan: Off-screen work

-In addition to her acting career, Khan is a celebrity endorser for brands and products such as Club Mahindra, House of Pataudi and Earthraga among others.
+In addition to her acting career, Khan is a celebrity endorser for brands and products such as Club Mahindra, House of Pataudi, and Earthrag, among others.
 In 2022, she was appointed as the brand advocate for New Zealand education in India.

 Khan authored her memoir named, The Perils of Being Moderately Famous, which was released in 2017.
 In 2018, Khan won the Crossword Book Award for her book.